 Finally, as Care4Calais is a volunteer-run organisation, we rely on the generosity of our volunteers and donations to keep doing what we do.
 My work with them has been a valuable insight into the lives of forced migrants, as well as the inner workings of a non-profit organisation, and has given a rich context to my Psychology studies with the OU.
 Our volunteers do a huge range of jobs which can help give insights into your area of interest.
 For example, understanding the mental health issues pre- and post-migration has supported my psychology studies, however students from a legal background may be interested in joining our Legal Access team, business or finance students may be interested in fundraising and admin and teaching students may be able to support our English lessons.
 If you would like to find out more about the work we do and how you could get involved, please visit: www.care4calais.org or email me at phoebe@care4calais.org.

-Word Count: 1227

 References: